Efficient risk sharing with limited commitment and storage

 Title: Efficient risk sharing with limited commitment and storage

-We extend the model of risk sharing with limited commitment (Kocherlakota, 1996) by introducing both a public and a private (non-contractible and/or non-observable) storage technology.
-Positive public storage relaxes future participation constraints and may hence improve risk sharing, contrary to the case where hidden income or effort is the deep friction.
-The characteristics of constrained-efficient allocations crucially depend on the storage technology’s return.
-In the long run, if the return on storage is (i) moderately high, both assets and the consumption distribution may remain time-varying; (ii) sufficiently high, assets converge almost surely to a constant and the consumption distribution is time-invariant; (iii) equal to agents’ discount rate, perfect risk sharing is self-enforcing.
-Agents never have an incentive to use their private storage technology, i.e., Euler inequalities are always satisfied, at the constrained-efficient allocation of our model, while this is not the case without optimal public asset accumulation.
+We extend the model of risk sharing with limited commitment by introducing both a public and a private (unobservable and/or non-contractible) storage technology.
+Positive public storage relaxes future participation constraints, hence it can improve risk sharing, contrary to the case where hidden income or effort is the deep friction.
+The characteristics of constrained-efficient allocations crucially depend on the storage technology's return.
+At the steady state, if the return on storage is (i) moderately high, both assets and the consumption distribution may remain time-varying (ii) sufficiently high, assets converge almost surely to a constant and the consumption distribution is time-invariant (iii) equal to agents' discount rate, perfect risk sharing is self-enforcing.
+Agents never have an incentive to use their private storage technology, i.e. Euler inequalities are always satisfied, at the constrained-efficient allocation of our model, while this is not the case without optimal public asset accumulation.
+Finally, we find that, in contrast with the limited-commitment model without storage, past income affects consumption growth negatively both in our model with storage and in data from Indian villages.

-Subject: Risk sharing; Limited commitment; Hidden storage; Dynamic contracts; E20
+Subject: Risk sharing; Limited commitment; Hidden storage; Dynamic contracts; Intertemporal behavior; Village economies; Hidden savings; Repeated games; Insurance; Contracts; Allocations; Investment; Decisions; Income